The Turks and Caicos House of Assembly on Front Street in Cockburn Town.

 The small yet fascinating

-National Museum offers informative exhibits on the Tainos, the Molasses Reef wreck (the oldest European shipwreck to be excavated in the Americas), ship salvaging and much more.
+National Museum offers informative exhibits on the Taino peoples, the Molasses Reef Wreck (the oldest European shipwreck to be excavated in the Americas), ship salvaging and much more.

 Overlooking the precarious yet scenic North Reef (where the first British Royal Mail ship to be lost at sea sank), the